The National Federation of the Blind is working to ensure that all blind voters have the ability to vote privately and independently.

-If your circumstances do not allow you to vote privately and independently this year, we still urge you to vote and then complete the 2020 Blind Voter Survey (details below).
+If your circumstances do not allow you to vote privately and independently this year, we still urge you to vote and then complete the 2022 Blind Voter Survey (details available soon on our homepage).
 You have the right to have a person of your choice assist you in voting, either by mail or at the polls, if you cannot fill out your ballot privately and independently.

 We are collecting stories about the personal experiences of blind voters for potential sharing with media, policymakers, and the public.
 These stories will help personalize and illustrate the need for improvements in the accessibility of federal, state, and local elections.
 Send your story to [email protected].
 You can also call 410-659-9314, extension 8683 (which spells out VOTE on your telephone keypad), and leave us a voicemail.
 Include your name, where you live, and how we can contact you if we need to follow up.

 Title II of the Americans with Disabilities Act requires that voters with disabilities must be afforded an opportunity to vote privately and independently that is equivalent to the opportunity afforded to voters without disabilities.
 This requirement applies to both in-person voting and voting by mail for the upcoming general election on November 8, 2022.